 Review of Celtic Threads: A Journey in Cape Breton Crafts, by Eveline MacLeod and Daniel W. MacInnes.
 2014.
 In Journal of Folklore Research Reviews (April 2015).

-"Cultural Sensitivity in Professional Organizations," Guest Speaker, membership organizations working group
+Guest Speaker: "Cultural Sensitivity in Professional Organizations," membership organizations working group

-“Here to Help: Folklorists Leading Nonprofits Beyond (Just) the Folk and Traditional Arts,” American Folklore Society annual meeting
+Panelist: “Here to Help: Folklorists Leading Nonprofits Beyond (Just) the Folk and Traditional Arts,” American Folklore Society annual meeting

-“Notable Folklorists of Color, Roundtable, Part 1: Process and Praxis,” American Folklore Society annual meeting
+Panelist: “Notable Folklorists of Color, Roundtable, Part 1: Process and Praxis,” American Folklore Society annual meeting

-Livestream Interview, Folkwise LIVE from Tulsa
+Interviewee, livestream interview, Folkwise LIVE from Tulsa

-“Alt-Ac, Also-Ac, and Folklorists’ Occupations,” roundtable discussion, American Folklore Society annual meeting
+Roundtable Discussion: “Alt-Ac, Also-Ac, and Folklorists’ Occupations,” American Folklore Society annual meeting

-“Individuals Together in Pottery and Folklore,” Midwest Folklorists & Cultural Workers Alliance monthly meeting
+Presentation: “Individuals Together in Pottery and Folklore,” Midwest Folklorists & Cultural Workers Alliance monthly meeting

-“Building Professional Communities in Pottery and Folklore,” Western States Folklore Society annual conference
+Presentation: “Building Professional Communities in Pottery and Folklore,” Western States Folklore Society annual conference

-“Indiana Wood Fired Pottery,” guest lecture, Indiana Folklore course, Indiana University – Bloomington, IN
+Guest Lecture: “Indiana Wood Fired Pottery,” Indiana Folklore course, Indiana University – Bloomington, IN

 Author Chat with The Studio Potter, https://youtu.be/CVyMA723aeE

-Entrepreneur Panel, invited speaker, The Success School, Greater Bloomington Chamber of Commerce
+Invited Speaker: Entrepreneur Panel, The Success School, Greater Bloomington Chamber of Commerce

-“Queer as Folk(lore): Spotlight Panel,” session chair, American Folklore Society annual meeting in Baltimore, Maryland
+Session Chair: “Queer as Folk(lore): Spotlight Panel,” American Folklore Society annual meeting in Baltimore, Maryland

-“‘Why We Sing’: Reflections on a Men’s Chorus for Gay/Bi/Trans Men (and Allies) in the Conservative Midwest,” American Folklore Society annual meeting in Buffalo, New York
+Presentation: “‘Why We Sing’: Reflections on a Men’s Chorus for Gay/Bi/Trans Men (and Allies) in the Conservative Midwest,” American Folklore Society annual meeting in Buffalo, New York

-“Individuals Together: Independent Professional Potters as an Occupational Folk Group,” Working Life: Belief, Custom, Ritual, Narrative, a conference of The Folklore Society of England
+Presentation: “Individuals Together: Independent Professional Potters as an Occupational Folk Group,” Working Life: Belief, Custom, Ritual, Narrative, a conference of The Folklore Society of England

 Why I’m a Folklorist participant, American Folklore Society special project

-“The Occupational Folklore of Potters,” guest lecture, United States Folklore course, Indiana University – Bloomington, IN
+Guest Lecture: “The Occupational Folklore of Potters,” United States Folklore course, Indiana University – Bloomington, IN

-“Putting Your Whole Self In: Queer Scholars Discuss Experiences in the Field,” roundtable discussion, event organized by the Institute for Advanced Study, Indiana University
+Roundtable Discussion: “Putting Your Whole Self In: Queer Scholars Discuss Experiences in the Field,” event organized by the Institute for Advanced Study, Indiana University

-“Developing Vocational Habitus: Narratives of Joining an Occupational Group,” American Folklore Society annual meeting in Miami, FL
+Presentation: “Developing Vocational Habitus: Narratives of Joining an Occupational Group,” American Folklore Society annual meeting in Miami, FL

-“Female Bodies in the Field,” roundtable discussion, The Ohio State University and Indiana University Folklore and Ethnomusicology Conference
+Roundtable Discussion: “Female Bodies in the Field,” The Ohio State University and Indiana University Folklore and Ethnomusicology Conference

-“Reading Gestures: Intersections of Potters’ Folk Beliefs and Neuroscience,” American Folklore Society annual meeting in Long Beach, CA
+Presentation: “Reading Gestures: Intersections of Potters’ Folk Beliefs and Neuroscience,” American Folklore Society annual meeting in Long Beach, CA

-“‘Framing’ Rookwood: Visual and Rhetorical Framing of American Art Pottery within the Late 19th Century Fine Art World,” Indiana University and The Ohio State University Folklore and Ethnomusicology Conference
+Presentation: “‘Framing’ Rookwood: Visual and Rhetorical Framing of American Art Pottery within the Late 19th Century Fine Art World,” Indiana University and The Ohio State University Folklore and Ethnomusicology Conference

-“Sustaining Craft: The Role of Wood Firing in the Development of the Michiana Aesthetic,” American Folklore Society annual meeting in Santa Fe, NM
+Presentation: “Sustaining Craft: The Role of Wood Firing in the Development of the Michiana Aesthetic,” American Folklore Society annual meeting in Santa Fe, NM

-“The Temptation to Touch: Considerations in Curating Pottery Exhibits,” National Council on Education for the Ceramic Arts annual conference in Milwaukee, WI
+Presentation: “The Temptation to Touch: Considerations in Curating Pottery Exhibits,” National Council on Education for the Ceramic Arts annual conference in Milwaukee, WI

-“Mirroring and Remastering in Potter-Customer Interactions,” The Ohio State University and Indiana University Folklore and Ethnomusicology Conference
+Presentation: “Mirroring and Remastering in Potter-Customer Interactions,” The Ohio State University and Indiana University Folklore and Ethnomusicology Conference

-“Michiana Wood Fired Pottery,” guest lecture, United States Folklore course, Indiana University – Bloomington, IN
+Guest Lecture: “Michiana Wood Fired Pottery,” United States Folklore course, Indiana University – Bloomington, IN

-“Wood Fired Pottery and Kiln Openings,” guest lecture, Indiana Folklore course, Indiana University – Bloomington, IN
+Guest Lecture: “Wood Fired Pottery and Kiln Openings,” Indiana Folklore course, Indiana University – Bloomington, IN

-“Raku Pottery in Japan and America,” guest lecture, Introductory Folklore course, Indiana University Purdue University Indianapolis, IN
+Guest Lecture: “Raku Pottery in Japan and America,” Introductory Folklore course, Indiana University Purdue University Indianapolis, IN

-“Indiana Wood Fired Pottery” guest lecture, United States Folklore course, Indiana University – Bloomington, IN
+Guest Lecture: “Indiana Wood Fired Pottery” United States Folklore course, Indiana University – Bloomington, IN

-“Raku Pottery: From Japan to America,” guest lecture, United States Folklore course, Indiana University – Bloomington, IN
+Guest Lecture: “Raku Pottery: From Japan to America,” United States Folklore course, Indiana University – Bloomington, IN

 Visiting Artist Lecture and Raku Workshop, Ceramics Department, Ball State University, Muncie, IN